How to enforce a compulsory purchase order (CPO)

 The CPO warrant

 The acquiring authority may apply to a justice of the peace to a warrant which will entitle them to exercise the power given in the CPO.
-The justice of the peace can only issue the warrant authorising the use of force if he or she is satisfied that persons are preventing or are likely to prevent entry and that it is reasonable to use force to remove them.
+The justice of the peace can only issue the warrant authorising the use of force if they are satisfied that persons are preventing or are likely to prevent entry and that it is reasonable to use force to remove them.

 Once the warrant has been issued, this is the instruction to the HCEO to deliver possession of the land to the acquiring authority.
 No other court order is required.